sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 # Sources for objects/HDRI/PBR materials
-1) Objects were taken from [Shapenet CORE](https://shapenet.org/).
-Blender has some issue with reading the dataset directly, so it was converted to GTLF format using the ConvertShapeNet.py script supplied.
+1) Objects were taken from [Shapenet](https://shapenet.org/).
+Blender has some issue with reading the  shapenet .obj filesdirectly, so it was converted to GTLF format using the ConvertShapeNet.py script supplied.
+See [https://github.com/CesiumGS/obj2gltf](https://github.com/CesiumGS/obj2gltf)
 2) HDRI backgrounds were downloaded from [HdriHaven](https://hdrihaven.com/)
 3) PBR materials textures were downloaded from [cc0textures](https://cc0textures.com/)